anima-wg/brski-cloud/anima-brski-cloud.md

 This document specifies and standardizes procedures for two high level use cases.

-- Bootstrap via Cloud Registrar and Owner Registrar: The operator maintained infrastructure supports BRSKI and has a BRSKI Registrar deployed.
+- Bootstrap via Cloud Registrar and Owner Registrar: The operator-maintained infrastructure supports BRSKI and has a BRSKI Registrar deployed.
 More details are provided in {{bootstrap-via-cloud-registrar-and-owner-registrar}}.
-- Bootstrap via Cloud Registrar and Owner EST Service: The operator maintained infrastructure does not support BRSKI, does not have a BRSKI Registrar deployed, but does have an Enrollment over Secure Transport (EST) {{!RFC7030}} service deployed.
+- Bootstrap via Cloud Registrar and Owner EST Service: The operator-maintained infrastructure does not support BRSKI, does not have a BRSKI Registrar deployed, but does have an Enrollment over Secure Transport (EST) {{!RFC7030}} service deployed.
 More detailed are provided in {{bootstrap-via-cloud-registrar-and-owner-est-service}}.

 Common to both uses cases is that they aid with the use of BRSKI in the presence of many small sites, such as teleworkers, with minimum expectations against their network infrastructure.